 Through the Farm Activity at summer camp, campers have full responsibility for feeding, watering, moving, and tending the chickens that will be served at their final Banquet dinner.

-The charismatic megafauna of the Chewonki farm is Sal, our 1800-pound American Belgian draft mare.
-Depending on the season, her work includes plowing and garden cultivation; hay cutting, tedding, and raking; winter logging and wood hauling; hayrides and deliveries with the dump cart; and a wide variety of other tasks.
+The charismatic megafauna of the Chewonki farm is Bob, our 1800-pound Suffolk Punch draft horse.
+Depending on the season, his work includes plowing and garden cultivation; hay cutting, tedding, and raking; winter logging and wood hauling; hayrides and deliveries with the dump cart; and a wide variety of other tasks.